What is Retinal Detachment (RD)?

 Retinal Detachment Treatment Options

-Our retina specialists offer the full range of surgical treatments, tailored to the type and severity of the detachment.
-Each method aims to reattach the retina and seal any retinal tears.
+Dr Ruchi Vala at Vala Eye Centre offers the full range of structured surgical treatments, tailored to the type and severity of the detachment.
+Each revolutionary method aims and ensures to re-attach the retina and seal any retinal tears.

-At Vala Eye Centre, an advanced retina clinic in Vadodara Gujarat, our vitreoretinal specialists Dr Ruchi Vala have extensive expertise and are trained to diagnose retinal detachments using detailed retinal imaging and to treat them through modern techniques such as vitrectomy, scleral buckle, or pneumatic retinopexy.
-Our goal is not just to reattach the retina but also to preserve and restore as much vision as possible through early, targeted intervention.
-We are dedicated to your eye health and providing exceptional care.
+Dr Ruchi Vala has extensive expertise and is trained to diagnose retinal detachments using detailed retinal imaging and to treat them through modern techniques such as vitrectomy, scleral buckle, or pneumatic retinopexy.
+Our goal is not just to re-attach the retina but also to preserve and restore as much vision as possible through early targeted intervention.
+Vala Eye Centre is patient centric and dedicated to your eye health and providing exceptional care.
 We also offer advanced treatments in ophthalmology including contoura for a better lifestyle.
 While the treatments may involve an injection or be temporarily painful, our team is committed to making the process as comfortable and safe as possible for every patient, including procedures on eyelids.